digitalhogarth/digitalhogarth.github.io/pages/about.md

 ## About Digital Hogarth

-This is a class project for IS-587.
+This is a class project for IS-578: Introduction to Digital Humanities.
 We are using the CollectionBuilder static site to create a usable digital image and data repository for William Hogarth artwork images.

+This digital project was created by April, Dan, Daniel, Daniela, and Owen for an audience of scholars or interested individuals to view and explore a repository of Hogarth artwork images.

+The data and images for this project was developed through online museum sources, public domain images, and the group's categorization and contextualization of Hogarth's work.